The same friend who previously asked via Facebook, “What is the GOSPEL?”, posted this:

 Below is my “comment”/response:

 God gives Himself to us in the Lord’s Supper, Christ’s body and blood.
 The real deal.
 Crazy, crazy stuff.
 No man can rationalize it.
 It’s the work of God after all.
 His Word is true and it’s His Word that delivers His body and blood for our forgiveness.
 It’s right there.
 Holy blessings abound!
 The Supper is a direct conduit to Christ on the cross who won our sins once and for all.
 All these blessed things are given to us in God’s overflowing love.
 That’s Gospel.
-Then, and only then, we live the gospel life, a gospel life of God doing His holy work.
+From there we live the gospel life, a gospel life of God doing His holy work.